Super Cup 2019: Real Kashmir decides to withdraw | Goal.com

 Real Kashmir FC on Monday became the ninth I-League club to pull out of the Super Cup 2019.

-The owner of the Kashmir-based I-League club, Shamim Meraj confirmed the news to Goal saying, "Yes, we are pulling out.
+The owner of the Kashmir-based I-League club, Shamim Meraj confirmed the development to Goal, "Yes, we are pulling out.
 We have already informed the AIFF of our decision.
 We are in this together.
 We also want a clear roadmap for the future of Indian football."

-Just a day before the commencement of the qualifying rounds of the Super Cup in Bhubaneswar Churchill Brothers joined the group.
-Real Kashmir becomes the newest member of the clubs' unison.
+Just a day before the commencement of the qualifying rounds of the Super Cup in Bhubaneswar, Churchill Brothers joined the group.
+Real Kashmir is the newest member of the clubs' unison.

 With the Snow Leopard's solidarity with its fellow I-League clubs, Indian Arrows are now the only representative of the country's top league.
 Arrows had defeated Kerala Blasters in the qualifying rounds to book their berth in the round of 16.